skr31/SONiC/doc/nvidia_component_listing_hld.md

 # Motivation

-When a costumer receives an Nvidia switch, he needs to be able to check that the versions of all the components are correct.
-We want these versions to be listed in one place, making them more accessible to our costumers.
+We want to have a file that gathers all the versions of the Nvidia components in an image in one place, that would be easy to access when needed.

 # About this Manual